The vast majority of births in America take place in hospitals. About 1.5% birth out of hospital. (CDC)

 Disadvantages: Early labor may be affected by anxiety over when it will be time to go to the birth center; active labor can be affected by anxiety about whether transfer to the hospital will become necessary.
 This uncertainty can slow or disrupt labor progress.
 Most birth centers ask the parents to leave the birth center a few hours after the birth; some parents are ready to leave at that time, some wish they could stay and cocoon.

 How do costs compare?
-An uncomplicated home birth might cost $3000, which includes prenatal care costs.
+An uncomplicated home birth might cost $3000-4000, which includes prenatal care costs.
 A birth center would cost $1000-2000 more than that.
 A hospital birth might cost $30,000.
-Note that medical insurance may cover a majority of the costs of hospital birth, and are less likely to cover home birth, depending on the state.
+Note that medical insurance may cover a majority of the costs of hospital birth, and are less likely to cover home birth, depending on the state, so your actual out of pocket cost depends on a lot of factors.